-A per diem allowance is a fixed amount of daily reimbursement your employer gives you for your lodging and M&IE when you are away from home on business.
+A per diem allowance is a fixed amount of daily reimbursement your employer gives you for your lodging, meals, and incidental expenses when you are away from home on business.
 (The term "incidental expenses" is defined in chapter 1 under Standard Meal Allowance.)
 A car allowance is an amount your employer gives you for the business use of your car.